Meant to Live

-"Meant to Live" is a single by alternative rock band Switchfoot.
-"Meant to Live" was released to radio on January 27, 2003.
-The song peaked at number five on the US Modern Rock chart and U.S. Adult Top 40 chart, number six on U.S. Top 40 radio, and number 18 on the U.S. Billboard Hot 100, becoming the band's first entry to chart and second-highest charting song.
-On October 22, 2004, the song was certified gold in the United States by the RIAA.
+"Meant to Live" is a song by American alternative rock band Switchfoot.
+It was released to radio on January 27, 2003, as the lead single from their fourth studio album, The Beautiful Letdown (2003).
+The song peaked at number five on the US Billboard Modern Rock Tracks chart and number 18 on the Billboard Hot 100, becoming the band's first entry to chart and their second-highest charting song.
+On October 22, 2004, the song was certified gold by the Recording Industry Association of America (RIAA).

-"Meant to Live" is the first track on the group's 2003 major-label debut album The Beautiful Letdown.
-The single is generally regarded as the song that helped the band achieve mainstream success.

-The song was also featured in the UK version of the soundtrack for the film Spider-Man 2.
+"Meant to Live" was also included on the UK version of the soundtrack for the film Spider-Man 2.
 In 2023, an orchestral version of the song featuring vocals by singer-songwriter Jon Bellion was released under the title "Meant to Live (Jon Bellion Version)" and included on the reissue The Beautiful Letdown (Our Version).

 Background

 Lyrically, "Meant to Live" was inspired by T. S. Eliot's poem "The Hollow Men".
 Singer/writer Jon Foreman has said, "Maybe the kid in the song is me, hoping that I'm meant for more than arguments and failed attempts to fly.
 Something deep inside of me yearns for the beautiful, the true.
 I want more than what I've been sold; I want to live life."
 According to Foreman, this song was also inspired by U2's "I Still Haven't Found What I'm Looking For".

 This track refers to C.S.
 Lewis's novel Out of the Silent Planet with the lyric "Maybe we're bent and broken."

 It also refers to John Steinbeck's novel Of Mice and Men, in the lyric "Dreaming about Providence and whether mice or men have second tries."